sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 Let us explain what's happening in more detail:
-- We first declare an `Animal` abstract class (we'll discuss them later in more detail), with some unimplemented methods.
+- We first declare an `Animal` abstract class (we'll discuss them later in more detail) with some unimplemented methods.
 - We then declare three subclasses: `Human`, `Doggo`, and `WeirdGuy`
-- Next, we implement their methods, and create new instances for each subclass.
+- Next, we implement their methods and create new instances for each subclass.
-- Finally, we declare a feeding function which accepts an `Animal` instance, and prints something to `stdout`, depending on the type of the subclass we're including.
+- Finally, we declare a feeding function that accepts an `Animal` instance and prints something to `stdout`, depending on the type of the subclass we're including.
 Since abstract classes cannot be instantiated, our only options are:
-	- To try to feed a `Doggo`
+	- To try to feed a `Doggo`.
-	- To try to feed a `Human`
+	- To try to feed a `Human`.
-	- To try to feed a `WeirdGuy`
+	- To try to feed a `WeirdGuy`.

-Since we as humans can usually eat our own food, at least when we're grown ups, and it would not be the best idea to let a weird guy inside our house, we can assume that a doggo will be the only candidate to being fed.
+Since we as humans can usually eat our own food, at least when we're grown-ups, and it would not be the best idea to let a weird guy inside our house, we can assume that a doggo will be the only candidate to be fed.

-We check if the `Animal` is one of the two, and decide to feed or not.
-Lastly, we leave any other options at the end, with some not-so-friendly message included.
+We check if the `Animal` is one of the two and decide whether to feed it or not.
+Lastly, we leave any other options at the end, including a not-so-friendly message.

 This is just a simple pattern-matching example, but a wide variety of operations can be done using the `match-case` construct.

 ## 3. Loops
 Loops in functional languages are sometimes not implemented in the traditional sense, at least not exactly.
 One of the characteristics of the functional style is that it discourages the use of `for` loops.
 This is because:
-- Loops can and usually will involve some kind mutation of some variable(s).
+- Loops can and usually will involve a mutation of some variable(s).
 This, in turn, can result in impure implementations with side effects associated.
-- Scala provides more powerful and concise ways to loop over things, without having to explicitly write a `for` loop, or even worst, a set of nested loops that quickly becomes unreadable, confusing, and bug-prone.
+- Scala provides more powerful and concise ways to loop over things without explicitly writing a `for` loop, or even worse, a set of nested loops that quickly becomes unreadable, confusing, and bug-prone.
 - Functional programming is more declarative than imperative, focusing on the "*what*" rather than the "*how*".
 Using higher-order functions or recursion instead of `for` loops is more in line with this style, as it focuses on the result of the operation rather than the specific steps needed to achieve it.

-In short, using loops in Scala is like building a house with the wrong, expensive tools; we're better off using Python, since in that case, it's "*cheaper*" to learn, if that makes sense.
+In short, using loops in Scala is like building a house with the wrong, expensive tools; we're better off using Python since, in that case, it's "*cheaper*" to learn, if that makes sense.

-We'll briefly mention loops to illustrate why they're discouraged, and what functional approaches we can use instead.
+We'll briefly mention loops to illustrate why they're discouraged and what functional approaches we can use instead.

 ### 3.1 while loops
 A `while` loop loops through a block of code as long as a specified condition is true.
-This specified condition usually involves some kind of variable mutation, since otherwise, the condition is never met, and the loop goes forever and ever.
+This specified condition usually involves some kind of variable mutation since, otherwise, the condition is never met, and the loop goes forever and ever.

-We can define a simply `while` loop that checks for even numbers when dividing an initial number by 2:
+We can define a simple `while` loop that checks for even numbers when dividing an initial number by 2:

 ##### **Code**
 ```Scala